DJinnzNathan/asv-fuerth-api/README.md

-# asv-fuerth-homepage
+# Club API
-New homepage of the football club ASV Fürth
+This is the microservice (mainly for ASV Fürth) that provides recent information from different sources to present it on the new homepage.

 ## Setup